GiottoVerducci/rulebook2024/content.md

 **2. Determine Range**

-Each round of combat is fought at either close range or long range.
+*Each round of combat is fought at either close range or long range.
+Typically, a minion that can attack at long range will want to maneuver to long range against an opponent that they suspect can only attack at close range.
+The ability to maneuver can come from combat cards, weapons, or other cards in play.*
+\
-Close range is the default for each round.
+> Close range is the default for each round.\
+> A minion has no maneuvers by default; they must use a card or other effect to gain a maneuver.

 The range determines which strikes and other strike resolution step effects can be used.
 Some effects can only be used at close range, some only at long range, and the rest at either close or long range.

-A minion in combat can use a maneuver to get to long range, or they can maneuver to get back to close range if their opponent maneuvers to long.
 The two combatants can continue playing maneuvers to keep offsetting the effects of their opponent's last maneuver for as long as they wish.

-A minion cannot play two maneuvers in a row, which would effectively cancel each other.
+> **ADVANCED**\

-A minion has no maneuvers by default; they must use a card or other effect to gain a maneuver.
-The ability to maneuver can come from combat cards, weapons, or other cards in play.
-To use a maneuver from a strike card, the minion plays the strike card during this step instead of during the choose strike step.
-If a minion uses the maneuver from a strike card or a weapon, they are effectively choosing their strike as well.
-As such, they cannot use a second strike card or weapon to maneuver again in the same round.
+> To use a maneuver from a strike card, the minion plays the strike card during this step instead of

-If a combat card played by a minion has a maneuver as part of an effect, the maneuver must be used that round of combat.
-If a combat card played by a minion has an "optional maneuver" as part of the effect, then the minion may decline to use the maneuver.

-Typically, a minion that can attack at long range will want to maneuver to long range against an opponent that they suspect can only attack at close range.
+> during the choose strike step.
+If a minion uses the maneuver from a
+> strike card or a weapon, they are choosing their strike as
+> well.
+As such, they cannot use a second strike card or weapon to
+> maneuver again in the same round.

 *Ayelech has just blocked Colette, and combat ensues.
 Ayelech has a .44 Magnum that allows her to strike for 2 damage at either close or long range, and gives her an optional maneuver.
-Colette, as the acting minion, declines to*
+Colette, as the acting minion, declines to maneuver.

-*maneuver.
 Ayelech uses the maneuver from the gun to move to long range, where she cannot be harmed by Colette's hand strike.
 Colette plays a maneuver card to get back to close range.
 However, Ayelech has another maneuver card as well, and she plays it to move back to long range.